ADGEfficiency/course-starter-python/neuapp/blog/make.md

   <figcaption>Data flows from left to right, in a two stage ingestion & cleaning process.</figcaption>
 </center>
 <br />

-Our ingestion step creates raw data, and our cleaning step creates clean data.

 We can look at the same pipeline in terms of the dependency between the data artifacts & source code of our pipeline - with dependency flowing from right to left: